Stevenage F.C.: Broadhall Way

 The ground's pitch is bordered by four stands: the East Terrace, the North Stand, the West Stand, and the South Stand.
 The West Stand is an all-seated, covered structure that extends along the full length of the pitch, although it features open corners on either side.
 It has a capacity of 1,800 spectators.
 At the rear of the stand are several glass-fronted areas housing various club offices and executive boxes.
 The club shop is located adjacent to the West Stand, opposite the club's official car park.
 Directly opposite the West Stand is the East Terrace, a covered standing area designated for approximately 2,700 home supporters.
 The terrace features a gable with a clock mounted on its roof above the halfway line, and also houses a television gantry on its roof.

 The former North Terrace, located behind the goal at the north end of the ground, comprised just seven steps and had a total capacity of approximately 700 spectators.
 Three-quarters of the terrace was covered, while the remaining quarter was uncovered.
 The area also provided facilities for disabled supporters.
 The North Terrace was demolished in January 2018 to make way for a new, modern stand.
 The development followed years of planning difficulties; as early as January 2013, the club had announced intentions to replace the terrace with a £1.2 million, 1,700-seat stand.
 However, these plans failed to materialise due to “numerous obstacles put in the way”.
 In July 2017, the club launched a mini-bond investment scheme, facilitated through the sports investment platform Tifosy, seeking to raise the remaining £500,000 required to complete construction.
 The target was reached within five weeks, following contributions from over 200 supporters.
 The new North Stand, a 1,428-seat, all-seater structure, was officially opened in December 2019.

 Situated opposite the North Stand is the South Stand, a single-tiered, all-seated, covered stand.
 Constructed in 2001 at a cost of £600,000, the South Stand is designated for away supporters and has a capacity of 1,390 spectators.
 An electronic scoreboard, also installed in 2001, is positioned centrally on the roof, making it visible to home fans.
 This scoreboard was subsequently replaced in October 2011.
 Located behind the stand is the supporters' club building.
 A new set of floodlights was installed prior to the club's 2007–08 season.

+In January 2009, the club signed a seven-figure sponsorship agreement with the Lamex Food Group, leading to the renaming of Broadhall Way to The Lamex Stadium.
+The naming rights agreement with Lamex Food Group expired in October 2025 following the retirement of club chairman Phil Wallace from the company, after which the ground was officially known as the Stevenage F.C.
+Stadium.
+In August 2026, the club signed a 10-year naming rights agreement with SPORTA, under which the stadium was renamed SPORTA Arena.